tforster/contentful-js-client/README.md

 # Contentful JS Client

-A dependancy free lightweight JavaScript client for Contentful's Content Delivery API
+A dependency free lightweight JavaScript client for Contentful's Content Delivery API

 Contentful JS Client is a simple and lightweight JavaScript client that is less than 2Kb minified.
 It has no external dependencies and can be used either in the browser or NodeJS.
 It relies upon window.fetch() or the native request class respectively.